 Example 2: A one-bedroom terrace in Foleshill to a similar terrace using a medium van with two movers.
 Permit parking and a long kerb-to-door carry slow cycles and add time through repeated walks.

 Example 3: A two-bedroom house move from Canley to Tile Hill using a medium van with two movers.
-School-run congestion near campus and tight terrace parking extend the schedule despite the short distance.
+School-run congestion near campus and tighter terrace parking extend the schedule despite the short distance.

-Example 4: A two-bedroom city-centre apartment to Earlsdon using a long wheelbase van with two movers.
+Example 4: A two-bedroom city-centre apartment to Earlsdon using a long wheelbase van and two movers.
 Lift booking and a timed loading bay create fixed windows; waits between lift runs extend total duration.

-Example 5: A three-bedroom terrace to a suburban semi using a Luton van with three movers.
+Example 5: A three-bedroom terrace to a suburban semi using a Luton van and three movers.
 Narrow terrace street forces a shuttle approach, and destination permit rules limit dwell time, compounding delays.

-Different Coventry neighbourhoods create distinct planning conditions: permit zones near denser streets, terrace widths that restrict large vans, apartment lift bookings, and suburban driveways with easier kerbside access.
+Different Coventry neighbourhoods create distinct planning conditions: permit zones near denser streets, terrace widths that restrict larger vans, apartment lift bookings, and suburban driveways with easier kerbside access.
 Parking layouts, housing density and building access rules vary across different parts of Coventry.
 The guides below explain the practical moving considerations for each neighbourhood.
+All of these neighbourhood differences feed into the wider city-wide pattern covered on Coventry man and van services.

 These answers explain how access conditions across Coventry change moving time and planning.
 Each response focuses on practical causes and effects you can plan around.